Tokugawa Era Japan

 The Tokugawa shogunate came to power in Japan in 1603 and brought more than two and a half centuries of uninterrupted peace to the island nation.
 The era was characterized by economic growth, strict social order, isolationist foreign policies, a stable population, "no more wars", and popular enjoyment of arts and culture.
 This era is also referred to as the Edo Period, after Edo, the former name of Tokyo.

 The Tokugawa regime, named for the Tokugawa family, was characterized by centralized feudalism.
-Appointed by the emperor, the first Tokugawa shogun, Tokugawa Ieyasu, had direct control of one-fourth of Japan in strategically located parcels-lands he had acquired by skillfully surviving a turbulent era of civil warfare.
+Appointed by the emperor, the first Tokugawa shogun, Tokugawa Ieyasu, had direct control over a quarter of Japan in strategically located parcels of lands he had acquired by skillfully surviving a turbulent era of civil warfare.

 The remaining land was parceled out by the shogun to the daimyos, similar to feudal barons, who pledged their allegiance to the shogun in exchange for the right to rule in their own domains.